 - The contractor's business name if it differs from their name.

 - A tax identification number (i.e., Social Security Number or Entity Identification Number).

 Companies should issue 1099-MISC forms by January 31.
 You must send copies of the 1099-MISC to both the IRS and independent contractors.
 This also applies to those reporting non-employee compensation in the 1099's Box 7.

 If your company issues more than 250 1099-MISC forms at once, you must e-file through the IRS website.
 The IRS prefers e-filing, so it's a good idea to file electronically even if you issue fewer than 250 forms.

 Some companies issue Form 1099-K, which is reserved for credit card or electronic payments made to contractors.
 This form has a higher threshold than the 1099-MISC, and third-party settlement organizations must issue the form after paying out $20,000 in more than 200 transactions.

 If you need help with sending 1099s, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.